tsrobcvai/FoundationStereo/readme.md

 Tips:
 - The input left and right images should be **rectified and undistorted**, which means there should not be fisheye kind of lens distortion and the epipolar lines are horizontal between the left/right images.
 If you obtain images from stereo cameras such as Zed, they usually have [handled this](https://github.com/stereolabs/zed-sdk/blob/3472a79fc635a9cee048e9c3e960cc48348415f0/recording/export/svo/python/svo_export.py#L124) for you.
 - We recommend to use PNG files with no lossy compression
 - Our method works best on stereo RGB images.
-However, we have also tested it on gray scale images or IR images and it works well too.
+However, we have also tested it on monochrome or IR stereo images (e.g. from RealSense D4XX series) and it works well too.
 - For all options and instructions, check by `python scripts/run_demo.py --help`
 - To get point cloud for your own data, you need to specify the intrinsics.
 In the intrinsic file in args, 1st line is the flattened 1x9 intrinsic matrix, 2nd line is the baseline (distance) between the left and right camera, unit in meters.
 - For high-resolution image (>1000px), you can run with `--hiera 1` to enable hierarchical inference for better performance.